 How to use

-The dose needs to be only enough to give the bitter taste; about 5 to 10 drops in 20ml of water.
-Best sipped slowly 15 minutes before food to stimulate bile in time for the meal.
+If using herbal fluid extracts, the dose is only enough drops to give the bitter taste; about 5 to 10 drops in 20ml of water.
+Best sipped 15 minutes before food to stimulate bile in time for the meal.